DaneVass/SPLINTR_preprocessing/README.md

 # SPLINTR Barcode Library Pre-processing.

-For more information see Fennell and Vassiliadis et al., [2021](https://www.nature.com/articles/s41586-021-04206-7)
+For more information see the paper [Fennell and Vassiliadis et al., 2021](https://www.nature.com/articles/s41586-021-04206-7)

 ## Procedure to generate SPLINTR reference barcode libraries:

 - Amplify SPLINTR barcodes from each library plasmid pool by PCR (see attached PCR protocol).
   - Perform PCRs in technical duplicate

-- Sequence library pool to a depth of at least 200-250M reads (~100X coverage) per PCR reaction.
+- Sequence library pool to a depth of at least 100-200M reads (~100X coverage for a 1 million barcode library) per PCR reaction.
   - Lower diversity libraries will require less sequencing.
-  - Ideally perform single end 150bp or paired end 75bp, DO NOT perform single end 75bp as reads will not cover the entire barcode.
+  - Ideally perform single end 150bp or paired end 75bp sequencing, DO NOT perform single end 75bp as reads will not cover the entire barcode.

 - Generate a text file containing full path of each library fastq file.
 See example `fastqs.txt`